How Registered Apprenticeship Benefits Employers and Jobseekers- Best Practices

 Q5: You've used a few terms, such as registered and pre-apprenticeship.
 Do you mind briefly explaining these terms?

 A5: Sure!
-Registered refers to an apprenticeship program meeting state or federal guidelines that are approved by a state or USDOL apprenticeship council.
+Registered Apprenticeship is an industry-driven, high-quality career pathway where employers can develop and prepare their future workforce, and individuals can obtain paid work experience, receive progressive wage increases, classroom instruction, and a portable, nationally recognized credential.
+Registered Apprenticeships are industry-vetted, and approved and validated by the U.S. Department of Labor or a State Apprenticeship Agency.
 Typically, registered programs are full-time employment incorporating approximately 144 hours of instruction per apprenticeship year with at least one year of on-the-job learning to master competencies associated with a technical position.

 Employers can develop and register their own program through their state's apprenticeship agency or find a suitable group sponsorship to join.
 Group sponsorships are where an intermediary has registered a program for a specific occupation (or occupations) and invites employers with that occupational need to sign on and run the apprenticeship with oversight by the group sponsor.
 Group sponsors can be training providers, workforce boards, non-profits, industry partners, unions, or sometimes it's another employer.
 Pre-apprenticeship refers to a short-term training program designed to help job seekers explore an apprenticeship career pathway for a specific occupation or field, and often gain required credentials to enter apprenticeship employment.